 Most types of turbine exploit the principles of both impulse turbines and reaction turbines.
 However, a few, such as the Pelton turbine, use the impulse concept exclusively.

 Main types of impulse turbine

 A Pelton turbine has one or more free jets discharging water into an aerated space and impinging on the buckets of a runner.
-Draft tubes are not required for impulse turbine since the runner must be located above the maximum tailwater to permit operation at atmospheric pressure.
+Draft tubes are not required for impulse turbine since the runner must be located above the maximum tail water to permit operation at atmospheric pressure.

-A cross-flow turbine is drum-shaped and uses an elongated, rectangular-section nozzle directed against curved vanes on a cylindrically shaped runner.
+A cross-flow turbine is drum-shaped and uses an elongated, rectangular-section nozzle directed against curved vanes on a cylindrical shaped runner.
 It resembles a “squirrel cage” blower.
 The cross-flow turbine allows the water to flow through the blades twice.
 The first pass is when the water flows from the outside of the blades to the inside; the second pass is from the inside back out.
 A guide vane at the entrance to the turbine directs the flow to a limited portion of the runner.
 The cross-flow was developed to accommodate larger water flows and lower heads than the Pelton.

 According to the Direction of Steam Flow

 Axial Flow Turbine

 The steam flows through the runner in the direction parallel to the axis of rotation of the runner, the turbine is called axial flow turbine.